 - F. Formal Complaint Resolution.
-When a discrimination or sexual harassment complaint cannot be resolved, the matter may be referred to the City Attorney to conduct a confidential investigation.
+When a discrimination or harassment complaint cannot be resolved, the matter may be referred to the City Attorney to conduct a confidential investigation.
 The City Attorney may use other employees or officers of the City to conduct such investigation, provided, however, in order to protect the individuals involved, such investigation shall be confidential and to the extent permitted by law, shall be protected by the attorney-client or work product privileges.
-Upon receipt of such complaint, the City Attorney may take the following immediate steps: (i) have the complainant complete a written report describing the sexual harassment; (ii) obtain a statement from the accused; (iii) obtain statements from any witnesses; (iv) prepare a report and recommendation.
+Upon receipt of such complaint, the City Attorney may take the following immediate steps: (i) have the complainant complete a written report describing the discrimination or harassment; (ii) obtain a statement from the accused; (iii) obtain statements from any witnesses; (iv) prepare a report and recommendation.
 The investigation shall be completed and a written report prepared as soon as reasonably possible.
-Appropriate disciplinary action shall be taken if there is sufficient evidence to support the allegation, including the possibility of termination of anyone who is guilty of discrimination or sexual harassment.
+Appropriate disciplinary action shall be taken if there is sufficient evidence to support the allegation, including the possibility of termination of anyone who is guilty of unlawful discrimination or harassment.
 If there is insufficient evidence to support the allegations, no record will be made in the complaining employee's personnel file or in the personnel file of the accused.
-If the investigation discloses that the complaining employee has falsely accused another employee of discrimination or sexual harassment, knowingly or in a malicious manner, the complaining employee may be subject to disciplinary action as appropriate to the circumstances.
+If the investigation discloses that the complaining employee has falsely accused another employee of discrimination or harassment, knowingly or in a malicious manner, the complaining employee may be subject to disciplinary action as appropriate to the circumstances.
 The investigation and all records of the matter shall, to the fullest extent permitted by law, be kept confidential and shall involve other officers or employees of the City only on a "need-to-know" basis. - G. Interpretation.
-The policy shall be interpreted in a manner consistent with the Title VII of the Civil Rights Act of 1964, ("The Act").
-Nothing herein shall be construed or otherwise interpreted as conferring any right, privilege, or protected status above and beyond the rights protected by the Act.
+The policy shall be interpreted in a manner consistent with the applicable federal, state, and/or local laws.
+Nothing herein shall be construed or otherwise interpreted as conferring any right, privilege, or protected status above and beyond the rights protected by these laws.